andrew030987/eshop_quality_reviews/README.md

     }

-Now you can run the project in Docker container.
+Now you can up the project in Docker container.
 Type in terminal:

     • sudo docker-compose up

-Before service start it will make migrations and run unit tests.
+Before service starts it will make migrations and run unit tests.

 You will need to create a superuser with the following command: